activeprospect/leadconduit-integration-custom/README.md

 #### Search path

-When a response is given in JSON, XML, or HTML, the `search_path` can be used to limit the scope of the request body being evaluated against the `search_term`.
+When a response is given in JSON, XML, or HTML, the `outcome_search_path` can be used to limit the scope of the request body being evaluated against the `outcome_search_term`.
 Generally, it's OK to skip using this variable.
-You will know that you need it if your `search_term` is being found when it shouldn't be due to the fact that it appears somewhere in the response body other than where you expect it.
+You will know that you need it if your `outcome_search_term` is being found when it shouldn't be due to the fact that it appears somewhere in the response body other than where you expect it.

-For example, assume the `search_term` is "true".
+For example, assume the `outcome_search_term` is "true".
 Now consider the below JSON response.
 Notice that the term "true" appears twice in the JSON document.
 You need to focus the search term on the "success" key of the document in order to correctly parse the outcome: